 Meet the Advocacy Team

 AALL’s Advocacy Team is comprised of passionate members around the country who are committed to helping influence policy at the federal and state levels.
-In Washington, D.C., AALL’s Government Relations Office (GRO) supports the work of members on information policy issues by acting as the face of the Association to Congress, the administration, and other government officials.
+In Washington, D.C., AALL’s government relations staff supports the work of members on information policy issues by acting as the face of the Association to Congress, the administration, and other government officials.
 Many AALL chapters also have active government relations programs.
 Advocacy activities are set in accordance with AALL's Government Relations Policy and in consultation with the Copyright Committee, Digital Access to Legal Information Committee, Government Relations Committee, and, where necessary or appropriate, the President or Executive Board of the Association.

 Please read on to learn more about what you can do to promote AALL's policy priorities and become an effective member of our Advocacy Team.